shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 1. [Create the Endpoint service](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html) through which your internal service will be available to GitLab Dedicated.
 Provide the associated `Service Endpoint Name` on a new [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).
-1. Make sure you have configured a Network Load Balancer (NLB) for the endpoint service in the two AZs to which your Dedicated instance was deployed.
+1. Make sure you have configured a Network Load Balancer (NLB) for the endpoint service in the AZs to which your Dedicated instance was deployed.
 If you did not specify these during onboarding to Dedicated, you must either:
     - Submit a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650) to request the AZ IDs required to enable the connection and ensure the NLB is enabled in those AZs.
     - Ensure the NLB is enabled in every AZ in the region.
 1. In your [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650), GitLab will provide you with the ARN of an
    IAM role that will be initiating the connection to your endpoint service.
 You must ensure this ARN is included, or otherwise covered by other entries, in the list of "Allowed Principals" on the Endpoint Service, as described by the [AWS documentation](https://docs.aws.amazon.com/vpc/latest/privatelink/configure-endpoint-service.html#add-remove-permissions).